Toggle: English / Spanish

 Horner syndrome can be caused by any interruption in a set of nerve fibers that start in the part of the brain called the hypothalamus and travel to the face and eyes.

 Sympathetic nerve fiber injuries can result from:

-Rarely, Horner syndrome may be present at birth (congenital).
+In rare cases, Horner syndrome is present at birth (congenital).
 The condition may occur with a lack of color (pigmentation) of the iris (colored part of the eye).

 There may also be symptoms of the disorder that is causing the problem.

 - Changes in how the pupil opens or closes